aleeexiisp/aleeexiisp.github.io/_posts/2024-03-22-WindowsMemory.md

 1. BIOS and Program Setup
 2. Power-On-Self-Test (POST)
 3. Operating System Load
-4. System Configuration
+4. Boot Loader Execution
-5. System Utility Loads
+5. Kernel Initialization
-6. Users Authentication
+6. Logon/Graphical Interface

 The following process describes how the BIOS Legacy works.
 On modern systems, UEFI is utilised and uses different techniques to provide a more secure and efficient boot.
 I will start explaning BIOS and will expand with UEFI.